-You see online quizzes and surveys all over the Internet, some are scams but others are by legitimate companies offering the potential to win great prizes, or asking for your help in gaining research insights.
+You see online quizzes and surveys all over the internet, and while many are produced by legitimate companies offering the potential to win great prizes by asking for your help in gaining research insights, some are scams.
 Your temptation to take a quiz or survey may be motivated by the prize, a desire to help shape research, or it may be to eliminate boredom, procrastinate, or satisfy your own curiosity.

 Before you take that quiz, it’s important to understand that someone, some company, or some organization spent time creating that survey - what is their motivation?

 How Online Quizzes Collect Data

 Quizzes and surveys are designed for one purpose; to collect information.
 Your information.